Venom Quotes |

 "I thougt I had seen and heard it all in Vietnam.
 But this band scare me more than anything I've ever

 experienced before.
 I'll not go on that stage for anything.
-The whole audience can invadde, but I'm
+The whole audience can invadde, but I'm staying put"

 Security guard on Venoms concert in New York 1983